 Cash and cash equivalents comprise cash at bank and on hand, demand deposits with banks and other financial institutions, and short-term, highly liquid investments that are readily convertible into known amounts of cash and which are subject to an insignificant risk of changes in value, having been within three months of maturity at acquisition.
-Cash and cash equivalents are assessed for ECL.
+Cash and cash equivalents are assessed for expected credit losses ("ECL").

-Financial liabilities and equity instruments (I)
+(I) Financial liabilities and equity instruments

-Financial liabilities and equity instruments are classified according to the substance of the contractual arrangements entered into and the definitions of a financial liability and an equity instrument under HKFRSs.
+Financial liabilities and equity instruments are classified according to the substance of the contractual arrangements entered into and the definitions of a financial liability and an equity instrument under HKFRS Accounting Standards.
 An equity instrument is any contract that evidences a residual interest in the assets of the Group after deducting all of its liabilities.
 The accounting policies adopted for specific financial liabilities and equity instruments are set out below.